Pros And Cons Of Recycling Computers

 • Identity Theft

-If a person discards a computer before securely erasing the hard drive, unscrupulous workers at the recycling plant could access important personal information to use in identity theft crimes.
+If a person discards a computer before secure hard drive disposal, unscrupulous workers at the recycling plant could access important personal information to use in identity theft crimes.

 Conclusion: